 Here is the Error: Failed to configure the Workstation Server

-Once the VMware Workstation Server service started and enabled, we can proceed to the next step to share the virtual machines.
+Once the VMware Workstation Server service started and enabled successfully, we can proceed to the next step to share the virtual machines.

-1) The virtual machine should be powered off for sharing.
+- The particular virtual machine should be powered off while sharing.

-a) Move the original VM (sharing the original VM).
+a) Move the original Virtual Machine (Sharing the original VM).
 In this case, the particular machine will be moved to shared VMs location.
-You will not have separate (the original) copy of VM.
+You will not have a base/original copy of VM.

 How to Share a Virtual Machine in VMware Workstation

-1) Make sure virtual machine sharing is enabled and running.
-By default the VM sharing is working through 443 (https) port, so your computer firewall or any other firewall/anti virus programs should allow incoming https (443) port traffic.
+1) Make sure that the virtual machine sharing is enabled and running properly.
+By default, this option works through 443 (https) port, so your computer firewall or any other firewall/anti-virus programs should allow incoming https (443) port traffic.
 If you have changed this port during the configuration, make sure proper network/firewall exception given to that port number.

-2) Now right click on the virtual machine you would like to share and select Share under Manage option as shown below.
+2) Right-click on the virtual machine you would like to share and select Share under Manage option as shown below.

 3) Next option is to select whether you like full or clone move, select the appropriate option.

-In this example, I have moved a full VM without cloning, and it consumed around 8GB disk space for all files.
+In this example, I moved an entire VM without cloning, and it consumed around 8GB disk space for all files.

-Once VM is shared, it will be listed out under ‘Shared VMs’ as shown below.
-Also, one more new view will appear right side of screen to show the command tasks initiated by remote users (its very similar to vSphere hypervisors)
+Once VM is shared, it will be listed under ‘Shared VMs’ as shown below.
+Also, one more new view will appear right side of the screen to show the command tasks initiated by remote users (Similar to vSphere hypervisors).

-4) Permissions to control shared virtual machine can be managed under ‘Permissions’ (Right Click on Shared VM –> Manage –> Permissions).
-There are few pre-made permission Roles available to assign to users.
-The local (or domain) windows users or groups can be added to users list from the host computer where VMware workstation is running.
+4) We can manage the permissions of the shared virtual machines under ‘Permissions’ (Right Click on Shared VM –> Manage –> Permissions).
+There are few pre-made permission Roles available to assign users.
+The local (or domain) Windows users or groups can be added to users list from the host computer where VMware workstation is running.

-By default local host computer’s administrators group has full permission for shared VMs.
+By default, the users in Administrators group of the local computer has full permission for shared VMs.

-In this example, I will be accessing the shared VM (VMware ESXi5) from other laptop which is having VMware workstation 8 and connected network.
+In this example, I will be accessing the shared VM from another laptop which is having VMware workstation that is connected to the network.

-5) Make sure the network is working fine between the host (which is having shared VMs) and the remote computer (from where you are trying to access shared VM).
-You can try pinging hosts.
+5) Make sure that the network connectivity is available between the host (which is having shared VMs) and the remote computer (from where you are trying to access shared VM).
+Ping network command is handy in this case.

 6) On the remote workstation, select ‘Connect to Server’ as shown below.

-7) Type the IP address or hostname (if it can be resolved) and user name with password of target host.
-In this example, I have typed my Windows user name and password of the host computer which is having shared VMs.
+7) Type the IP address or hostname (if it can be resolved) and user name with the password of the target host.
+I have typed my Windows user name and password of the host computer which is having shared VMs.

-8.)
-Once the authentication is succeeded, you can see the shared VMs under new tab with host’s IP or PC name.
-The main screen will give the basic information about the available physical recourses on the host.
-It will be easy to understand the available (or free) hardware resources before powering on any VMs, because the VM will be running from the original host, not from the remote host.
+8) Once the authentication is succeeded, you can see the shared VMs under the new tab with the host’s IP or PC name.
+The main screen will give basic information about the available physical recourses of the host computer.
+It will be easy to understand the available (or free) hardware resources before powering on any VMs because the virtual machine will be running from the original host, not from the remote host.

-Depending on the permissions and roles level, you can play around with the shared VM from remote host.
+Depending on the permissions and access levels, you can play around with the shared VMs from the remote computer.

 I hope this guide would have given some basic information about how to share virtual machines in VMware workstation server on Windows 10 computer and access it remotely.
 The similar steps should be applicable if you are performing the same steps from Linux or macOS computers.